casper-network/docs-archive/dapp-dev-guide/erc20/implementation.md

 ## Create a New Empty Smart Contract

 Rust development with Casper is easy with the Rust SDK.
-Follow these steps TODO:Fix the link to the SDK Setup to create an empty contract crate.
+Create a new contract by following these [steps](https://docs.casperlabs.io/en/latest/dapp-dev-guide/setup-of-rust-contract-sdk.html).

 ### Include the Casper DSL

 Contract development is easier with the DSL.
-Update the ```Cargo.toml``` with the DSL package by TODO: Fix the link to the Macros
+Update the ```Cargo.toml``` with the DSL [package](https://docs.casperlabs.io/en/latest/dapp-dev-guide/contract-dsl/index.html).

 ## Contract Initialization